 - 2. Add distilled water to all standard and blank wells as indicated on the label of the standard strips (A1/A2 to H1/H2). - 3.
-Add $125 \mu L$ of distilled water to the sample wells. - 4.
-Add 25 μL of each Sample, in duplicate, to the designated wells and mix the contents. - 5.
-Cover with a Plate Cover and incubate at room temperature (18°C to 25°C) for 3 hours on a microplate shaker. - 6.
-Remove Plate Cover and empty wells.
+Add $130 \mu L$ of distilled water to the sample wells. - 4.
+Add 20 μ L of each sample, in duplicate, to the designated wells and mix the contents. - Cover with an adhesive film and incubate at room temperature (18°C to 25°C) for 3 hours on a microplate shaker.
+(Shaking is absolutely necessary for an optimal test performance.) - 6.
+Remove adhesive film and empty wells.
 Wash the microwell strips 3 times with approximately 400 μ L Wash Buffer per well with thorough aspiration of microwell contents between washes.
-Take care not to scratch the surface of the microwells.

-After the last wash, tap microwell strips on absorbent pad or paper towel to remove excess Wash Buffer.
+Allow the Wash Buffer to sit in the wells for about 10-15 seconds before aspiration.
+Take care not to scratch the surface of the microwells. - After the last wash, tap microwell strips on absorbent pad or paper towel to remove excess Wash Buffer.
 Use the microwell strips immediately after washing or place upside down on a wet absorbent paper for no longer than 15 minutes.
-Do not allow wells to dry.

-- 7. Pipette $100~\mu L$ of TMB Substrate Solution to all wells, including the blank wells. - 8.
+Do not allow wells to dry. - 7.
+Pipet 100 μL of TMB Substrate Solution to all wells, including the blank wells. - 8.
 Incubate the microwell strips at room temperature (18°C to 25°C) for about 10 minutes.
-Avoid direct exposure to intense light.

-The color development on the plate should be monitored and the substrate reaction stopped (see point 9. of this protocol) before positive wells are no longer properly recordable.
+Avoid direct exposure to intense light. - The color development on the plate should be monitored and the substrate reaction stopped (see next step) before positive wells are no longer properly recordable.
 Determination of the ideal time period for color development has to be done individually for each assay.

-It is recommended to add the stop solution when the highest standard has developed a dark blue color.
+It is recommended to add the Stop Solution when the highest standard has developed a dark blue color.
 Alternatively the color development can be monitored by the ELISA reader at 620 nm.
 The substrate reaction should be stopped as soon as Standard 1 has reached an OD of 0.9-0.95.

 - 9. Stop the enzyme reaction by quickly pipetting $100~\mu L$ of Stop Solution into each well, including the blank wells.
 It is important that the Stop Solution is spread quickly and uniformly throughout the microwells to completely inactivate the enzyme.
 Results must be read immediately after the Stop Solution is added or within one hour if the microwell strips are stored at $2^{\circ}C$ to $8^{\circ}C$ in the dark. - 10.
 Read absorbance of each microwell on a spectro-photometer using 450 nm as the primary wave length (optionally 620 nm as the reference wave length; 610 nm to 650 nm is acceptable).
 Blank the plate reader according to the manufacturer's instructions by using the blank wells.
-Determine the absorbance of both the samples and the human sCD30 standards.
+Determine the absorbance of both the samples and the human sE-selectin standards.